CMSgov/bcda-static-site/sandbox/user_guide.md

 <img class="ug-img" src="/assets/img/swagger_walkthrough_06b.svg" alt="Swagger: making a call to the Patient endpoint with no Resource Types specified defaults to returning data from all three Resource Types at once" />

-If you’d like to use the command line or implement this API call in code, look in the `Curl` section (shown in the image above) for the request you just made.
+If you’d like to use the command line or implement this API call in code, look in the `Curl` section (shown in the image below) for the request you just made.
 Not far below that, you can see the response: an `HTTP 202 Accepted` giving a link in the content-location header for status information on your job.

 <img class="ug-img" src="/assets/img/swagger_walkthrough_06c.svg" alt="Swagger: 'curl' examples are given in full in the Advanced User Guide" />